Site Map

 • Select revenue items: Just select the revenue item you want from the dropdown control.
 Then click a radio button to select the level of government: federal, state, or local.
 If you select from the < select > you will add another data series to your chart.
 Up to 5 data series are allowed at once.
 Click the “X” link to remove a data series from the chart.

 • Choose chart features: You can select the size of the chart, switch from bar chart to line chart, select color or black and white, stacked or not.
-You can also blow up the chart to fill the screen with the “fullsize” tab control above the chart display.
+You can also blow up the chart to fill the screen with the “full screen” tab control above the chart display.

 Download Tab-delimited Data